JPC SYSTEMIC PATHOLOGY

 HISTORY: This sheep was dosed with a toxic preparation over a 25-day period.
 During the last 3 days the animal became increasingly weak and was anorectic.

 HISTOPATHOLOGIC DESCRIPTION: Liver: Diffusely hepatic cord and sinusoidal architecture is lost.
 Hepatocytes are haphazardly arranged and separated by moderate to abundant fine, loose, immature fibrous connective tissue (fibrosis).
-Hepatocytes are characterized by one of the following: often swollen with variably sized, discrete, intracytoplasmic vacuoles (lipid-type degeneration); individualized and shrunken with hypereosinophilic cytoplasm and a pyknotic nucleus (single cell death); or occasionally 2-3 times normal size with abundant, granular, eosinophilic cytoplasm, a large vesiculate nucleus, and occasional multinucleation.
+Hepatocytes are characterized by one of the following: often swollen with variably sized, discrete, intracytoplasmic vacuoles (lipid-type degeneration); individualized and shrunken with hypereosinophilic cytoplasm and a pyknotic nucleus (single cell death); or rarely 2-3 times normal size with abundant, granular, eosinophilic cytoplasm, a large vesiculate nucleus, and occasional multinucleation.
 Hepatocyte mitotic figures are common, with an average of 1 per individual HPF (0.237mm2), and atypical mitoses are common.
 Portal areas contain increased numbers of bile ducts (biliary hyperplasia) and are infiltrated by low numbers of lymphocytes.
 Occasionally bile ducts and bile canaliculi contain luminal, brown to bright yellow, globular material (cholestasis).
 Multifocally, macrophages are distended with intracytoplasmic bright yellow to brown pigment (bile or hemosiderin).
 Multifocally lymphatics are ectatic (edema).

 ETIOLOGY: Phomopsin mycotoxin